 Ninety nine percent of the people who contact me about prenuptial agreements are men.
-And over the course of my twenty-three years of practice as an attorney, only two women initiated the prenuptial planning process.
+And over the course of my twenty-five years of practice as an attorney, only two women have initiated the prenuptial planning process.

-This means, approximately .000002% of an estimated one million brides in California walked into my office before their weddings and said, “Helene, I am getting legally married and I want a prenuptial agreement.”
+This means, approximately .000002% of an estimated one million brides in California walked into my office before their weddings and said, “Helene, I’m getting married, and I want a prenuptial agreement.”

 What does this say about us ladies?

 Does it say we’re hopeful romantics, superstitious, in denial or most significantly, senselessly taking risks that are, in my mind, akin to having unprotected sex, smoking cigarettes, and driving without wearing seat belts?

 It tells me we’re foolishly putting ourselves in jeopardy.
 And for what?

 If you’re reading this because you’re engaged or may soon become a domestic partner, ask yourself these questions: